 Mothers’ Day Hidden Gems take to the Airwaves

 I’m delighted as always to share my restaurant recommendations any time of the year with my friends at WCNC’s Charlotte Today.
-Look for a segment on these Mothers’ Day brunching options to go live Tuesday April 27.
-And, as always, in case you miss it, I will embed the TV segment here as soon as it posts online.
+Here is the segment as it aired on Tuesday April 27, 2021.

 I taped this segment with show co-host Mia Atkins via Zoom, but you know me, I had to dress it up a bit… so I sat outside on the deck with a Cheers to Moms brunching cocktail in hand.

 My sweet hubby Tom Billotto, not only did the filming, but he doubled as my teleprompter, so I wouldn’t forget all the places I wanted to share!
 I love this man!
 Thought you’d enjoy this fun behind the scenes look….

 And now, here is a taste of all the deliciousness I shared with Mia on the show.

 Mothers Day Brunching at Hot Box: Next Level Kitchen

 Located inside Southern Strain Brewery in Concord at 165 Brumley Ave NE – Chef Michael Bowling and his team and doing it right if casual, fun and delicious family brunching is what you have in mind.
 Follow Michael and HotBox on instagram for up to the minute updates on all his Mothers’ Day menu will have to offer.

 Regular Sunday brunch menu items at the Hot Box vary but often include Shrimp and Grits, Brunch Burgers, HouseMade Biscuits, quiche, and more.